pytorch/hub/ultralytics_yolov5.md

 ## Model Description

 <img width="800" alt="YOLO Model Comparison" src="https://raw.githubusercontent.com/ultralytics/assets/main/yolov8/yolo-comparison-plots.png">
-&nbsp;

 Ultralytics YOLOv5 🚀 is a cutting-edge, state-of-the-art (SOTA) model that builds upon the success of previous YOLO versions and introduces new features and improvements to further boost performance and flexibility.
 YOLOv5 is designed to be fast, accurate, and easy to use, making it an excellent choice for a wide range of object detection, instance segmentation and image classification tasks.

 We hope that the resources here will help you get the most out of YOLOv5.
-Please browse the YOLOv5 <a href="https://docs.ultralytics.com/yolov5">Docs</a> for details, raise an issue on <a href="https://github.com/ultralytics/yolov5/issues/new/choose">GitHub</a> for support, and join our <a href="https://discord.gg/n6cFeSPZdD">Discord</a> community for questions and discussions!
+Please browse the YOLOv5 [Docs](https://docs.ultralytics.com/yolov5) for details, raise an issue on [GitHub](https://github.com/ultralytics/yolov5/issues/new/choose) for support, and join our [Discord](https://discord.gg/n6cFeSPZdD) community for questions and discussions!

 | Model                                                                                           | size<br><sup>(pixels) | mAP<sup>val<br>50-95 | mAP<sup>val<br>50 | Speed<br><sup>CPU b1<br>(ms) | Speed<br><sup>V100 b1<br>(ms) | Speed<br><sup>V100 b32<br>(ms) | params<br><sup>(M) | FLOPs<br><sup>@640 (B) |
 |-------------------------------------------------------------------------------------------------|-----------------------|----------------------|-------------------|------------------------------|-------------------------------|--------------------------------|--------------------|------------------------|